Assistance programs Lancaster County Pennsylvania.

-Find the churches, charities, government agencies, and non-profits to apply at for financial help.
-Residents of Lancaster County can get help with their rent or mortgages, heating or utility bills, and medical needs.
+Find the churches, charities, government agencies including County office, and non-profits to apply at for financial help.
+Residents of Lancaster County can get help with their rent or mortgages, heating or utility bills, free food or resources for their medical needs.
 There are also free groceries or hot meals from food pantries, medical or dental services, clothes, debt counseling services and even job placement resources.

 There are conditions and criteria.
 Tabor or CAP will determine how much monthly rent a family can afford to pay each month for their housing, and then money for payments that will cover the rest of the monthly bill will be sent on the applicant's behalf directly to the landlord to cover any shortfall in rent.